-Waterfall has a lot of benefits over Agile.
+Waterfall has a host of benefits over Agile.
 First, it doesn’t require as much customer interaction.
 Once the requirements phase is complete, the customer is pretty much hands off, except for regular status reports.
 Many customers see this as a huge plus; they simply don’t want to be involved with each step of development.
 For the team, less customer involvement generally means less change orders during the development phase.
 This is beneficial to maintaining work flow.

 With waterfall, planning and metrics are easily measured.
 They’re set out before the project begins.
 With agile, goals may be revised throughout the project, and that’s just not workable for some teams.
 The waterfall system encourages focus, with different components of the team working together at predictable times.

-Agile isn’t as “new and cool” as its recent surge in popularity would lead you to believe.
-While the term “agile” was developed in 2001, the framework for the system has been in use since 1957.
+An interesting historical note: while the term “agile” was developed in 2001, the framework for the system has been in use since 1957.
 It’s a very well respected method of software development product management, but in many ways, waterfall can be superior.

 Overall, the waterfall system of project management gives teams the chance to develop within their own comfort zones; this can really be effective in building long term team continuity.
 Since there’s no stress of customer interaction in the middle of your project, everyone knows ahead of time what is expected of them.
 Having clear expectations makes it much easier for some personalities to excel.
 Which style of project management is right for your team?
 As always I will say it depends upon your group and what works today may not work for your next project.
 Flexibility is key here – don’t get stuck in a rut or feel you must go with the new flow.